Last Updated on February 14, 2021

 Bone broth is a great option for cats who are still willing to drink.
 It will supply a good amount of minerals and vitamins while keeping them hydrated.
 It is best to either buy the kind specifically marketed for pets or make it yourself as most prepackaged bone broth for human consumption contains onions and garlic which can be toxic to cats.
 You can also use bone broth as a topper for food to make it more flavorful.

-If none of the suggestions above have worked, there is likely a more serious reason behind their loss of appetite and it is imperative your work with a vet to figure out what is causing the issue.
+If none of the suggestions above have worked, there is likely a more serious reason behind their loss of appetite and it is imperative you work with a vet to figure out what is causing the issue.
 Vets can prescribe food paste supplements you can offer your cat until they are eating again.
+They may also require fluids if they have become dehydrated.